skypilot-org/skypilot/docs/source/serving/sky-serve.rst

     # Here goes the setup and run commands...

 Notice that AWS needs a per-region image since its image is only valid in a single region.
-This requires to configure a lot of images on the cloud console, but it can significantly speed up the weights loading.
+This requires to configure a lot of images on the cloud console, but it can significantly speed up the dependency installation.
+It also takes the advantage of the in-region fast network, which delivers a quicker download speed of the machine image.

 Use Docker Container as Runtime Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also :ref:`use docker containers as runtime environment <docker-containers-as-runtime-environments>`.
-This can be done by creating a Docker container that has the weights preloaded, and then using the container to launch the VMs for serving:
+This can be done by creating a Docker container that has the dependencies preinstalled, and then using the container to launch the VMs for serving:

 .. code-block:: yaml
   :emphasize-lines: 7